-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 To those who hear this and remain cynical.
 Who question the entertainment value of Tests.
 Who believe that I am wistful about something that will soon be associated with black and white television fax machines and telegrams.

 I say, let’s create a fair comparison.
 Let’s not compromise entertainment.
-Let’s put the test fans first.
-Let’s make test cricket a spectacle.
+Let’s put the Test fans first.
+Let’s make Test cricket a spectacle.
 Garnish it with colour and fireworks.
 Fill the grounds.
 Play in the evenings.
 Give the umpires microphones to broadcast to the spectators.
 Allow sledging – as long as it remains the right side of the line.
 Communicate better with the fans.

 Give the players a voice during play.
 Entertainment isn’t just about hitting the ball hard or bowling bouncers.
 It’s about creating an experience.